t0r01d2020/publicdomainreactmigration/generic-fullstack-hapi-react/hapi_middleman/README.md

        -- /config  dir for configuration-related modules and code

-       -- /providers dir for Providers
+       -- /providers dir for Providers, including the oidcProvider and RedisProvider

-       -- /authProviders contains the oidcProvider

        -- /apiProviders will contain each of the providers used to aggregate      REST requests to th e microservices, ultimately.
 Currently contains one example apiProvider.
           This dir will ultimately also contain the BaseApiProvider...which will wrap shared, common